-In a modular self-driving system, the perceived results can be sent to an optimization-based model predictive control (MPC) planner to generate spatio-temporal curves over a time horizon.
-The system then reactively selects a short interval of optimal solutions as control inputs to minimize the gap between target and current states \cite{Pad16}.
-The MPC model, which can be applied using various methods [e.g., active set, augmented Lagrangian, interior point, and sequential quadratic programming (SQP)] \cite{Lim21,Gut17}, seems to be a promising tool for dealing with vehicle optimal control problems.
+In a modular self-driving system, the environmental perception results can be sent to an optimization-based model predictive control (MPC) planner to generate spatiotemporal curves over a time horizon.
+The system then reactively selects optimal solutions over a short interval as control inputs to minimize the gap between target and current states \cite{Pad16}.
+These MPC models can be realized with various methods [e.g., active set, augmented Lagrangian, interior point, or sequential quadratic programming (SQP)] \cite{Lim21,Gut17} and are promising for vehicle optimal control problems.
 In \cite{Tur13}, a linear MPC control model was proposed that addresses vehicle lane-keeping and obstacle avoidance problems by using lateral automation.
-In \cite{Kat13}, an MPC control scheme that combines longitudinal and lateral dynamics was designed for velocity-trajectory-following problems.
-Ref. \cite{SLi15} proposed a scale reduction method for reducing the online computational efforts of MPC controllers, and they applied it to longitudinal vehicle automation, achieving an average computational time of approximately 4 ms. In \cite{Gut17}, a linear time-varying MPC scheme was proposed for solving automobile lateral trajectory optimization problems.
-The cycle time required for the optimized trajectory to be communicated to the feedback controller was 10 ms. Ref. \cite{Lim22} investigated automatic weight determination for car-following control, and the corresponding linear MPC algorithm was implemented using CVXGEN \cite{Mat12}, which solves the relevant problem within 1 ms.
+In \cite{Kat13}, an MPC control scheme combining longitudinal and lateral dynamics was designed for following velocity trajectories.
+Ref. \cite{SLi15} proposed a scale reduction method for reducing the online computational efforts of MPC controllers, and they applied it to longitudinal vehicle automation, achieving an average computational time of approximately 4 ms. In \cite{Gut17}, a linear time-varying MPC scheme was proposed for lateral automobile trajectory optimization.
+The cycle time for the optimized trajectory to be communicated to the feedback controller was 10 ms. In addition, \cite{Lim22} investigated automatic weight determination for car-following control, and the corresponding linear MPC algorithm was implemented using CVXGEN \cite{Mat12}, which solves the relevant problem within 1 ms.